-Students are encouraged to be dressed appropriately for school activities and in keeping with community standards.
+Students are encouraged to be dressed appropriately for school activities that promotes a safe, welcoming and positive educational environment for all students.

-Appropriate clothing includes, but is not limited to, the following:
+Appropriate clothing includes, but is not limited to the following:

 - Clothing appropriate for the weather. - Clothing that does not create a health or safety hazard. - Clothing appropriate for the activity (i.e., physical education or the classroom). - Hats, hoods and other head coverings are allowed provided they still allow for unobstructed viewing of a student's face.
 It is critical that students be identifiable for the safety and security of our staff and students.
 Teachers may ask students to remove their hat/hood as part of their classroom management plan.
 Students are expected to comply respectfully when staff asks them to remove it.
 Failure of a student to remove a hat/hood when requested by a staff member is insubordination and disciplinary action may be taken.